You Don’t Need to Hurry Home

 Various photographers, curated and designed by Jeff Smudde, text by Jeff Smudde.
 Published November 12, 2019

-118 plates, 124 pages, 8.5” x 11”
+118 images, 124 pages, 8.5” x 11”

 The first submission-based zine by Sad Bird, Nothing is Interesting and Everything is Normal is about the ordinary in many definitions.
 Photographers who submitted defined ordinary for themselves, and used photographs that exemplify their definition of ordinary.
 After all, once you put a frame around something ordinary, it suddenly becomes extra-ordinary.